Sleek aluminum design; One of brightest screens in its class; Loud speakers; Good graphics performance; Long battery life

 The U46SV makes a good first impression with its spun-metal lid, which feels sturdy and has a nice texture to it.
 ASUS opted for a hinge-forward design, similar to Dell's latest Inspiron and XPS lines.
-This aesthetic enables you to tilt the screen back further when you're in cramped quarters, such as on an airplane.
+This aesthetic enables you to tilt the

 The deck of the U46SV is aluminum with a brushed-metal look, while the palm rest is a silver plastic with a ridged pattern that's similar to the lid.
 The bottom of the U46SV is "high-impact" plastic with a textured finish.
 A beefy battery hangs below the rest of the system, which has a line of rubber running across it to prevent slippage on a desk.
 Overall, this laptop feels solid, but we noticed some creaking on the right side near the optical drive.